 Is there an ATM at the Fair?
 Of course!
 Look for a red tent and a big ATM banners.
 The ATM’S are located at: N 34th St between Evanston Ave N and Phinney Ave N, N 34th St & Phinney Ave N, N 35th St by the Main Stage, N 35th St & Phinney Ave N, N 34th St & Evanston

-Are dogs allowed at Fremont Solstice?
+Are dogs allowed at the Fremont Fair?
 Yes.
 Please note that on Saturday after the Parade the Fremont Fair is brimming with excited fair-goers.
 Please make sure your dogs are well mannered and on a leash.
 It may be best to carry small dogs in the crowds.
 Don’t forget!
 On Sunday at 2:30 pm, your pooch can strut his stuff in the annual Dog Parade!

-I am a musician and I want to busk, does Fremont Solstice allow that?
+I am a musician and I want to busk, does the Fremont Fair allow that?
 Yes!
-We love buskers and the energy/creativity they bring to the Fremont Solstice.
+We love buskers and the energy/creativity they bring to the Fremont Fair.
 General rules for busking include: Be fun & festive, but not too loud, please be aware of the vendors and activities around you, We want you to enjoy and see the Fair yourselves, so we ask buskers to rotate to a new location about every 45 minutes, be respectful of other buskers, if you have been playing while and see others waiting for a location please allow them a chance to busk, do not set up next to someone who is already playing, and if there is a conflict, go get an event staff person to help resolve the issue.